scranton/scranton.github.io/_posts/2019-02-19-canary-deployments-with-solo.md

 setup instructions and the basics of `VirtualServices` and `Routes` with Gloo.

 All of the Kubernetes manifests are located at <https://github.com/scranton/gloo-canary-example>.
 I'd suggest you clone that repo locally to make it easier to try these example yourself.
-All command examples assume your in the top level director of that repo.
+All command examples assume you are in the top level directory of that repo.

 # Review